smspillaz/pubmed-retraction-analysis/README.md

 The default values for all of these environment variables will be handed over in the private documentation.

+## Continuous Integration and Tests

+By default, every commit on the master branch of this repository will run the entire acceptance test suite on [Travis CI](http://travis-ci.org).
+Travis-CI uses the standard `install.py` script to install dependencies which includes the installation of a staging neo4j instance.
+You will not be able to run the test suite manually without that.

+To run the run the test suite manually manually, do the following:

+    $ python setup.py polysquarelint --exclusions=*/venv/*,*/node_modules/*,*/dist/*,*/public/components/* --suppress-codes=I100,LongDescription,D203
+    $ npm run lint

+You do not need to start neo4j or set any database credentials - this will be done automatically by the test fixtures.
+However, you should ensure there is no other instance of neo4j running on your session before running the tests since neo4j always allocates the same port for itself.

+## Automatic Code Quality Checks

+By default, every commit on the master branch will run automatic static analysis and code quality checks.
+A failure by any of these tools will fail the entire build.

+Python warnings can be suppressed using `#  suppress(warning-id)` whereas ESLint (JavaScript) warnings can be suppresed using `eslint-disable-line id`.

+To run the linting checks manually, do the following:

+    $ python setup.py polysquarelint --exclusions=*/venv/*,*/node_modules/*,*/dist/*,*/public/components/* --suppress-codes=I100,LongDescription,D203
+    $ npm run lint

 ## Database

 The database uses neo4j.
 You can set this up locally by following